As part of the #ShiftThePower Scotland Comic Relief Programme, we work alongside communities across Scotland to support Community Led Grant Making.

 This puts communities at the heart of designing and deciding how funds should be spent in their area.
 Each community funds work which addresses the four Comic Relief themes – Mental Health Matters, Gender Justice, Safe Place to Be, and Children Survive and Thrive.
 You can read more about these themes here.
 We are excited that this fund is open to both un-constituted and constituted community groups, alongside grassroots charities.

-Methil Small Fish Fund has now closed.
+Methil Small Fish Fund is now OPEN.

 Doon the Dam is a group made up of local people who are each involved in community groups in the local area.
 The group came together to encourage community engagement around the River Leven project.